melboyce/sfv/gul_punish_chk_maxrange.md

 * bazooka knee and sobat are listed as b.lk and f.mk respectively

 ## Key
+* the *dmg/adv* row details the damage and the frame advantage on hit of the punish
 * an empty cell means that punish whiffs
 * ■ means the punish connects
 * □ signifies the punish will work if the c.hk is not precisely max range